-Figure 5: Competition Impact on Sales in Non-Listing Days
+Figure 6: Competition Impact on Sales in Non-Listing Days

-In the beginning of each period, sellers with different stock level emerges according to an exogenous schedule11.
-The existing sellers and emerging sellers simultaneously decide their action $a_j \forall j \in J$.
+In the beginning of each period, sellers with different stock level emerges according to an exogenous schedule.
+The existing sellers and emerging sellers simultaneously decide their action $a_j \forall j \in J$ .
 Sales to buyers then occur under the influence of competition.
-While one would expect competition to be related to the number of sellers or apartments on-market, the data point to the total on-market apartments.
-Figure 5 shows clearly that sales speed of on-market apartments is affected by the total number of apartments on-market.
+While one would expect competition to be related to the number of sellers or apartments on market, the data point to the total on-market apartments.
+Figure 6 shows clearly that sales speed of on-market apartments is affected by the total number of apartments on-market.

-Hence, the number of apartments on-market (i.e. the newly added and those unsold from last period) affects the sales speed in the model12.
+Hence, the number of apartments on-market (i.e. the newly added and those unsold from last period) affects the sales speed in the model.
 Individual state of sellers are then updated and payoffs are received.
 The market transits to next period.

 As shown in the earlier section, seasonality is another important feature of primary housing market.
 It impacts both the sales speed and prices.
 However, unlike the other 3 state variables, seasonality is a state variable common to all sellers in the same period.
-Seasonality has 3 potential level, low, normal and high.
-Seasonality transit is assumed to be independent to individual state transit
+Seasonality has 3 potential

-11Estimation uses the emergence sequence in reality.
+&lt;sup>11Estimation uses the emergence sequence in reality.

-12Non-linear least square regression with an exponential decay function $r = \alpha n^{\gamma}$ is estimated.
+$^{12}$ Non-linear least square regression with an expoential decay function $r = \alpha n^{\gamma}$ is estimated.
 Complex with and without new listings are estimated separately as the sales ratios are significantly different.